scionproto/scion/doc/BeaconExtensions.md

 ![Normal Path](fig/normal_path.png)

 Here, the interfaces where traffic enters and leaves correspond to the ingress and egress interfaces respectively saved in the AS Entry of the PCB.
+The terms ingress and egress interfaces refer to the way these interfaces would be encoded in the PCB during the beaconing process, therefore the lower interface is always labelled as the egress interface, even when it is in the up segment and would thus technically be the interface on which traffic enters the AS.
+However, in the situation where either a shortcut or a peering path is used, merely storing the latency from the ingress to the egress interface will be insufficient.
-However, in the situation where either a shortcut or a peering path is used, that will change, and therefore, it is necessary that latencies (resp. other metrics) be known for the paths from the egress interface to such an other interface also.
+This is because the interface on which traffic will leave the AS as it travels along the path will no longer be the ingress interface encoded in the PCB that was used to construct the up segment, but rather either the egress interface stored in a different PCB (in the case of a shortcut connection) or a peering interface (in the case of a peering conncetion).
+Therefore, it is necessary that latencies (resp. other metrics) be known for the paths from the egress interface to such a non-ingress interface also (see figures below).

 ![Shortcut Path](fig/shortcut_path.png)
 ![Peering Path](fig/peering_path.png)

+## Maximum Bandwidth

+Maximum Bandwidth Information consists of 2 parts, Inter- and Intra-AS:

+- Inter-AS Maximum Bandwidth Information describes the maximum bandwidth available on the inter-AS connections between each AS.
+- Intra-AS Maximum Bandwidth Information describes the smallest maximum bandwidth available on any link that lies on the intra-AS routing path.

+Use cases of such information include:

+- Allows to augment path selection policy, such that unsuitable paths can be excluded a priori
+- Avoid connections that are prone to congestion due to a low-bandwidth bottleneck somewhere

+### Conceptual Implementation Maximum Bandwidth

+The maximum bandwidth information will be comprised of 2 main parts:
+- The subtype field, which identifies it
+- A variable number of maximum bandwidth clusters

+A maximum bandwidth cluster serves to pool all interfaces which have the same maximum bandwidth between them and the egress interface.
+Each cluster is itself formed of 3 types of elements:

+- The minimum across all maximum bandwidths of all connections on the path from the cluster to the current interface (1 value per cluster)
+- The interface ID of the interface
+- The maximum bandwidth of the inter-AS link attached to the interface (1 value per interface)

 ## Geographic Information

-### Definition Geographic Information

-Geographic Information is defined as follows:

-> Geographic Information is the full set of GPS coordinates identifying the
-> location of every SCION border router deployed by an AS, as well as a real
-> life address associated with the location of each such SCION border router.
+Geographic Information is the full set of GPS coordinates identifying the location of every SCION border router deployed by an AS, as well as a real life address associated with the location of each such SCION border router.

-### Use Cases Geographic Information
+Use cases of such information include:

 - Can be used to augment path selection policies in order to ensure paths do not leave a particular area, or alternatively ascertain that they never cross